homerhanumat/tridentmoon/content/articles/02-primary.md

 {{<audio src="/audio/upavishta.m4a" span="3" title="Pronunciation">}}

-*English*: "Entered-into" Angle Posture[^entered-into]
+*English*: "Entered-into" Angle Posture

-[^entered-into]: *upaviṣṭa* can mean "seated" but here it most likely refers to the way that the forward-folding torso "enters into" the angle formed by the legs.]
+*Note*: *upaviṣṭa* frequently means "seated" but also can mean "entered into" any state or condition.
+Here it may refer to how one's forward-folding torso "enters into" the angle formed by one's legs.]

 This posture has two phases:  A and B.